search ]

 });

-Instead of disabling the endpoint entirely, you can filter out sensitive fields from the users endpoint:
+Instead of disabling the users endpoint entirely, you can filter out sensitive fields from the response:

 add_filter('rest_prepare_user', function($response, $user, $request) {